ABIF-McGill/ABIF-Fiji-Workshop-2025/README.md

 ## Tuesday March 4th

 First, we'll open a 3-channel image, acquired on a Zeiss widefield microscope.
 We'll discuss image properties, metadata, how to adjust contrast, and LUTs

+## Wednesday March 5th

+We'll discuss the basics of object identification (segmentation) based on thresholding.
+We'll apply thresholding to an image, generate ROIs and measure intensity in other channels.
+We'll dive a bit deeper into scripting, and write scripts to automatically do segmentation in simple images.